The city is thought to have been founded by the Elymians in the twelfth century BC, just like nearby Erice and Segesta.

 The fortress consists of a rectangular outer court with a large,

-projecting rectangular gatehouse at the NW angle.
+projecting rectangular gatehouse at the northwest angle.
 This is entered

-from the NW and exited into the courtyard to the SW after performing a
+from the northwest and exited into the courtyard to the southwest after performing a

 right angled turn.
 Such entrances are unusual, cf. Erice and in Wales, Caldicot.
 Entella outer ward was about 60' by 80', with the gatehouse being roughly 30'x25'.
 To the east is a cistern.

 was entered through an ashlar doorway.
-To the SW was a kitchen
+To the southwest was a kitchen

 with oven and a small cistern.
 The castle includes walls only